GoogleChrome/developer.chrome.com/site/en/blog/layoutng/index.md

 ### Correctness

-When we think about bugs in the rendering system, we are typically thinking about correctness, for example: "Browser A has X behaviour, while Browser B has Y behaviour", or "Browsers A and B are both broken".
+When we think about bugs in the rendering system, we typically think about correctness, for example: "Browser A has X behaviour, while Browser B has Y behaviour", or "Browsers A and B are both broken".
 Previously this is what we spent a lot of our time on,